angeloilardi/angeloilardi/README.md

-### Hi there 👋
+### Hi there 👋 I'm Angelo Ilardi

+- 🔭 I’m currently working on React
+- 🌱 I’m currently learning TypeScript
+- 🤔 I’m looking for help with other JS frameworks
+- 👯 I’m looking to collaborate on all things Front-End Dev

 <!--
-**angeloilardi/angeloilardi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**helldorado82/helldorado82** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...